rubygarage/rubygarage.github.com/slides/trailblazer/operation.markdown

 end
 ```

-If validate turned out to be successful, no other task won’t be invoked, as visible in the diagram.
+If validate turned out to be successful, no other task in success track won’t be invoked, as visible in the diagram.

 ![](/assets/images/trailblazer/wiring-pass-fast.png)